mjiggidy/pybinlock/README.md

 [`dataclass`](https://docs.python.org/3/library/dataclasses.html) with additional validation and convenience methods.
 With `binlock.Binlock`, lock files can be programatically created, [read from](#reading), [written to](#writing), or [held with a context manager](#as-a-context-manager).

+>[!WARNING]
+>While the `.lck` lock file format is a very simple one, it is officially undocumented.
+Use this library at your own risk -- I assume no responsibility for any damage to your
+>project, loss of data, or underwhelming box office performance.

 ## Reading

 Reading from an existing `.lck` file is possible using the `BinLock.from_path(lck_path)` class method, passing an existing `.lck` file path as a string.